labe/sinatra_user_accounts/creating_accounts.md

   end
 end
 ```
 If the submission is valid, <code>User.create(params[:user])</code> will return a user object that can successfully save, meaning session[:user_id] will be set and the app will redirect.
-An invalid submission will return the user object (which was initialialized on <code>User.new(params)</code>) which will now have the errors.messages associated with it.
+An invalid submission will return an unsaved user object (which was initialialized on <code>User.new(params)</code>) which will now have the errors.messages associated with it.

 Logging in is a little tricker, since we'll need to make sure the user has submitted the correct password.